OpenRedstoneEngineers/OREUtilsV2/README.md

 ## Usage

 ### Plots
 All commands related to the plot system start with a `p`.
 Many commands do something with the plot you're currently on.
 Those commands can be used either on the plot map, or on an actual plot in the world.
+Most commands will also work with X and Y coordinates for plots,

 * **User Commands**
 	* **pclaim**: Claim the plot you're standing on.